eicrud/eicrud-tutorial/README.md

+# Build your CRUD backend in 20min with Eicrud + MongoDB

 In this tutorial, I'm going to demonstrate how [Eicrud](eicrud.com) can save you tons of time when building your Node.js backend.

 We're going to make a simple blogging platform where users can read, publish and comment on articles.